1oannis/homepage/README.md

 ## Dockerization

-This project can easily be containerized with [Docker](https://docs.docker.com/get-started/docker-overview) for easy deployment.
+This project can be containerized with [Docker](https://docs.docker.com/get-started/docker-overview) for easy deployment.

 > [!IMPORTANT]
 > This step requires at minimum a [Docker Engine](https://docs.docker.com/engine/install) installation.